Variational Quantum Algorithms: Applications

 \subsection{Finding ground and excited states}

-Perhaps the most paradigmatic application of VQAs is estimating low-lying eigenstates and corresponding eigenvalues of a given Hamiltonian.
+The best-known application of VQAs is estimating low-lying eigenstates and corresponding eigenvalues of a given Hamiltonian.
 Previous quantum algorithms to find the ground state of a given Hamiltonian $H$ were based on adiabatic state preparation and quantum phase estimation subroutines~\cite{QPEGroundState99,aspuru2005simulated}, both of which have circuit depth requirements beyond those available in the NISQ era.
 Hence, the first proposed VQA, the Variational Quantum Eigensolver (VQE), was developed to provide a near-term solution to this task.
-Here we review both the original VQE architecture as well as some more advanced methods for finding ground and excited states.
+Here we review both the original VQE architecture and some more advanced methods for finding ground and excited states.